lessthanoptimal/BoofCPP/readme.md

 for your architecture please follow the build instructions below.
 Those who do not RTFM are likely to be punished with code that is 2x to 3x slower than the pure Java code.

-# Adding to Your Project
+# Adding BoofCPP to Your Project

 Pre-build code can be found on Maven Central and added to your project by adding a dependency.
 Support is provided for the following architectures android-arm, linux-x86_64, macosx-x86_64, and windows-x86_64.